Lifespan: Bunki 3 (1503) (?) to 6/8 of Tenshō 10 (1582)

-Siblings: Morinari, 湖叔 Sōei, Andō Satouji, sister (wife of Fuwa Yasoku)
+Siblings: Morinari, 湖叔 Munehide, Satouji, sister (wife of Fuwa Yaashi), others

-Children: Sadaharu, Uemon-no-suke, Tokugetsu-in (formal wife of Takenaka Shigeharu), formal wife of Endō Yoshitaka
+Children: Sadaharu, Uemon-no-suke, Tokugetsu-in (formal wife of Takenaka Shigeharu), daughter (formal wife of Endō Yoshitaka)

 In 1567, Morinari conspired with Yoshimichi and Naomoto in regard to the invasion by the Oda into Mino, deciding to become retainers of Nobunaga.
 They participated in the march upon Kyōtō in 1568, and the Battle of Anegawa in 1570.
 In the attack on Ise-Nagashima in 1571, Ujiie died while serving as a rear guard for the invading forces, while Morinari sustained wounds.

-Morinari served in the unit directly under Nobunaga in numerous battles, including: In 1573, in the Battle of Makishima Castle and attack on the Asakura in Echizen; and, in 1574, the battle to annihilate uprisings by the Ikkō sect in Ise-Nagashima and the attack on the Ishiyama-Hongan Temple.
-In 1575, Nobunaga transferred responsibility for the clan to his son, Nobutada, and Morinari continued in service to the Oda by directly supporting Nobutada along with almost all of those in Mino.
+Morinari served in the unit directly under Nobunaga in numerous battles, including, in 1573, the Siege of Makishima Castle and attack on the Asakura clan in Echizen; and, in 1574, the battle to annihilate uprisings by the Ikkō sect in Ise-Nagashima and the attack on the Ishiyama-Hongan Temple.
+In 1575, Nobunaga transferred responsibility for the clan to his son, Oda Nobutada, and Morinari continued in service to the Oda by directly supporting Nobutada along with almost all of those in Mino.

 In 1577, Morinari joined forces supporting an excursion by Shibata Katsuie into Kaga Province; in 1578, he participated in the attack on Kanki Castle in Harima Province on behalf of Toyotomi Hideyoshi’s campaign in the western provinces; and, later that same year, contributed to the Siege of Arioka Castle following a rebellion by Araki Murashige.